jaikechen/ReactInAsp.netCore.MvcPage/README.md

 # Finally interact react in Index.cshtml
 ## pass in parameter to react
 * In the asp.net core controller, put contry list to ViewBag.CountryJson
-* in the cshtml, use data-option to pass parameter to react
+* in the cshtml, use 'data-option' to pass parameter to react
-* the other directive data-bind, is the html element id of a hidden form input
+* the other directive 'data-bind' is the html element id of a hidden form input
 ````
     <div class="auto-complete"
          data-bind="countryId"